 "Never mind."

 Monkey barked in agreement.
-Kimmy looked over at her little dog, worried.

-"Now what did we say about that, mutt?"
+He pulled out a pellet gun.
+"Now what did we say about that?"

 "What?"

-"Talking to the dog," he said, looking over at Monkey.
+"Talking to the dog,” he said.

-She watched as Mason pulled out a pellet gun.
-The dog whined and circled the cage.
-"What's going on?"
+Monkey whined and circled the cage.

+Kimmy said, "Mason, what's going on?"

-"You ask a lot of questions."
-He answered her with a pellet bouncing off the dog’s butt.
+He answered with a pellet shot that bounced off the dog’s butt.

 Monkey and Kimmy yelped.

-“You’re an asshole,” says Kimmy, glaring at him.
+Mason set the gun back down and said, "You ask a lot of questions."

+Kimmy glared at him.
+“You’re an asshole.”

 “Could be worse,” he said.
 “Could be a liar.
 Then you wouldn’t know what to expect, wouldn’t be able to trust me.
 That would suck, huh?”

-Kimmy said nothing.

-“Why’d you do it?
-Why’d you lead me on all that time?
+Kimmy kept quiet.
+Mason stood.
+He took several steps in her direction and stopped where she could see his face.
+“Why’d you do it?” he said.
+“Why’d you lead me on all that time?
 I thought we had…”

-“It’s my job,” she said, interrupting.

-“What, lying to people?
+She cut him off.
+“It’s my job.”“What, lying to people?
 Saying shit to make things go your way?”

+She played back over the evening, the way he’d brushed against her at the table and had placed his hand on top of hers, how she’d leaned into him disguising disgust with adoration, and he, in turn, had guided her fingers along an intricate map of social impacts.
+She was sick of letting minor atrocities slide but the net he wove had to be big enough to catch him, and catch him good.

+Not everything had been a lie.

+Her interest in his plans had been one hundred percent genuine, but she kept that to herself.

-“You’re a bad guy - someone’s got to stop you.”
+“You’re a bad guy,” she said.
+“Someone’s got to stop you.”

+Mason snorted and moved back into the shadows.
 “I gotta put food on the table, kids through college.
 Plus, I wanna do work I feel proud of, you know?
 Not just something I can do - something I like doing.
-And I like, you know, I like what I do.”
+And, you know, I like what I do.”

-She thought of their time together, him explaining the intricacies and social impact of the night’s activities, all the while disguising her disgust with adoration.
-She'd been genuinely interested in the plans and outcomes but had gotten so sick of letting minor atrocities slide.
-But then the net he was weaving had to be big enough to catch him, and catch him good.

-“You don’t have to do this, you know, “ she said.
+“But you don’t have to do this,” she said.

 “Do what?”